Skorpianking/EchoWorld/readme.md

       "draw_scan_lines": "true" # optional, default to false "home": [5,5]             # optional, default to N/A
     },{
-      "name": "Marie",          # To load JSON need path to file "position": [5,5],
+      "name": "Marie",          # To load JSON this is filename in data folder "position": [5,5],
       "draw_scan_lines": "true"
     }